Wadu436/predictions-bot/README.md

 ## Usage
 Set up a PostgreSQL database and create a user and a database on it. \
-Create config.py in the root directory.
+Create config.py in the root directory and enter your information.
 ```py
 postgres = "" # your postgresql link (format: "postgresql://[user[:password]@][ip][:port][/dbname]")
 token = "" # your discord bot token
 ```
 Install the requirements: `pip install -r requirements.txt` \
 Run `python main.py`  \
-Enter your token

-If you wish to change your token at a later time, you can do so in `./persistent/config.json`
+Alternatively, if you want to run it with docker, you can use `docker-compose up -d` after setting up config.py.

 ## Credits
 For automated tournaments, it uses the amazing Leaguepedia database.
 Big thanks to them! (https://lol.fandom.com/)